-While channel and revenue managers working with chain hotels can leverage technology, independent hotels may struggle to scale up.
+While channel and revenue managers working with chain hotels can leverage technology, small and medium independent Hotels as well as Apartment Groups may struggle to scale up.

-The key to success is good understanding of multiple platforms, and focusing on utilizing certain metasearch websites that suit your needs and preferences.
+The key to success is good understanding of multiple platforms, and focusing on utilizing certain Metasearch websites that suit your needs and preferences.

 You also need to know specific geographical areas to target, and have a solid bidding strategy in place.

 And remember that by collaborating with the right and experienced